pragati-paraagi/quiz_game/README.md

 # quiz_game
 The **Quiz Game App** is a fun and interactive mobile app that challenges your knowledge and rewards you with prizes based on your performance.
 It’s built with **Flutter** and has cool features like a dynamic scoring system, fun animations, scratch cards for prizes, state management, and questions that are fetched from an API.
+This app is designed to work on both Windows desktop and mobile platforms.

 **Key Features**
 - **8-Question Quiz**: Each quiz session consists of 8 questions that are dynamically fetched from an external API, providing a fresh set of questions every time.